 Director of Community Investment & Senior Vice President

-Boston Private Bank and Trust Company
+Boston Private Bank & Trust Company

 Esther Schlorholtz is Director of Community Investment and Senior Vice President of Boston Private Bank & Trust Company.
 Ms. Schlorholtz is responsible for managing the bank’s Community Reinvestment Act (CRA) programs, overseeing residential, small business and commercial community development products and services, originating affordable housing and community development loans, and managing CRA investment, volunteerism and charitable giving for the Bank’s regional markets in Greater Boston, San Francisco Bay and Greater Los Angeles.
 The Bank has achieved “Outstanding” CRA ratings in MA since 2000.